underspecified/GenMonads/README.md

 This module contains python implementations of some scala-style monads.

-It provides a generator-based syntax using a decompilation trick from Pony [1] to translate generators into nested calls to a monad's flat_map, map, and filter functions, in a similar fashion to scala's for comprehensions [2].
+It provides a generator-based syntax using a decompilation trick from Pony [1] to translate generators into nested calls to a monad's `flat_map()`, `map()`, and `filter()` functions, in a similar fashion to scala's for comprehensions [2].

 The idea was inspired by a comment by Shin no Noir [3] on a post on A Neighborhood of Infinity [4].

-## Features
+## Monad Syntax

-GenMonads supports do-notation-like syntax by using a special function to evaluate a generator over monads (the functions is named "mfor," short for "monadic for comprehension," as it is modeled after scala's for comprehensions, but the synonym "do" is also available):
+GenMonads supports syntax like scala for-comprehensions by using a special function to evaluate a generator over monads (the functions is named `mfor()`, short for "monadic for comprehension," as it is modeled after scala's for comprehensions, but the synonym `do()` is also available):

 ```python
 >>> from genmonads.Option import *